This post contains affiliate links.

 The original moka express is still a very good choice almost a century after it’s invention.
 The Bialletti 3 cup Moka Express is the one to go for one person for most people.
 Get it here on Amazon

-So now we know our options, what’s the best size moka pot for one person?
+What’s the best size moka pot for one person?
 Well clearly, that largely depends on how much coffee you want to drink.
 Let’s dive a little deeper into it.

 Keep in mind, how you spread out your coffee consumption over the day matters.
 If you want to drink a cup in the morning and one in the afternoon, it’s better to make fresh coffee at both times.
 So, in that case you only need a single cup moka pot.